richardcavell/reverse-cpp/Readme.txt

 reverse-cpp
 Richard Cavell
-(c) 2017
+(c) 2017-2025

 reverse-cpp is a program to read the standard input and print its reverse to the standard output.
-It is written in the C++14 dialect of standard C++.
+It is written in the C++17 dialect of standard C++.
 It uses no libraries outside of standard C++.

+The current version was written by lhmouse. (https://github.com/lhmouse)

 The primary purpose of this project is to allow a comparison with the reverse-c project.
 That is all.
+You may use this code, but please don't.
-Please do not use this code.
-You should use it to learn the programming technique and then apply it on your own.
+You should use it to learn the programming techniques and then apply them on your own.

+If your compiler cannot compile the main program, try compiling alternate.cpp, which is also written primarily by lhmouse.

 Richard Cavell